MEJHarrison/ShootingGallery/README.md

 These instructions were made with Unity Version: 2021.3.30f1.
 If you have a different version of Unity, things might be slightly different.

-### Heading level 3
-Create a new Unity project
+### Create a new Unity project

 Make sure to create a 3D (URP) project

 Add XR Interaction Toolkit from Unity
-    Go to Window -> Package Manager.
+- Go to Window -> Package Manager.
 You want Packages: Unity Registry.
 Search for XR Interaction Toolkit.
 Install it.
-    It will want to restart the editor which is fine
+- It will want to restart the editor which is fine

 Go back to the XR Interaction Toolkit
     Install the Start Assets under Samples